aelias/city/README.md

 ### Docker support (run)
 - Check docker is properly installed in your system
-- Build the image: `docker build -t test-city`
+- Build the image: `docker build -t test-city .`
 - Run the image: `docker run -it -p 3000:3000 test-city`

 Now you have the API running in a docker container